syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/filtering.md

 ### Clear filtered columns

 You can clear all the filtering condition done in the Gantt control by using the `clearFiltering` method.
-The following code snippet explains the above behaviour.

 {% if page.publishingplatform == "aspnet-core" %}